mehuleo/aws-ai-2025/website/README.md

 ## 🤝 Contributing

-1. Follow the established code standards
+1. **MANDATORY**: Follow the established code standards
-2. Use class components with named methods
+2. **MANDATORY**: Use class components with named methods (NO functional components)
-3. Write TypeScript with explicit types
+3. **MANDATORY**: Write TypeScript with explicit types and interfaces
+4. **MANDATORY**: Use named methods with explicit return types (NO arrow functions)
-4. Keep components modular and reusable
+5. Keep components modular and reusable
-5. Test on multiple browsers and devices
+6. Test on multiple browsers and devices
-6. Update documentation as needed
+7. Update documentation as needed

+**Code Review Checklist**:
+- [ ] Component uses class-based structure
+- [ ] Props and State interfaces are defined
+- [ ] All methods have explicit return types
+- [ ] No arrow functions used for class methods
+- [ ] State is initialized in constructor
+- [ ] TypeScript types are properly defined

 ## 📄 License